A close-up of the bright red buds and flower of Calliandra haematocephala.

 Minimum Residence Credit Requirement 16 credits

-Other Grade Requirements Students must earn a B or above in all track coursework.
+Other Grade Requirements Students must earn a B or above in all pathway coursework.

 Students who wish to terminate their graduate studies at the master’s level may submit a literature review instead of a thesis.